AnselmCode/Lex-Medicina-Residence/README.md

 # Lex-Medicina-Residence
 Lex Medicina Residence is a full-stack web application designed to streamline the management of luxury medical residencies.
-Built with a React-based frontend and a robust Firebase backend
+Built with a React-based frontend and a robust Firebase backend, the platform enables seamless property browsing for guests and a secured central command center for admins